conquerv0/NLP_MacroEconIndiactors/Meeting_Notes/RA_Notes.md

 ## 2. Deployment on Server Environment

 > Standardize the extraction, cleaning, NER and sentiment analysis on the server to make sure no details are missed testing on the small dataset.
+1. Try to run `text_mining.ipynb` on TDM server.
+2. Do a search to get what we already have.
+(Parameters: AN)

 ### 2.1 Testing the efficiency/complexity of Mining-Analysis